slateci/slateci.github.io/_docs/cluster/manual/docker-kubernetes.md

 EOF
 ```

+*Note* If you get an error you may need to change the above file to `repo-gpgcheck=0`.
+Currently (03/30/2022) the Google GPG key is expired or incorrect for yum installs.
+Google recommends changing `repo_gpgcheck=0`.
+For more information please visit Google's [Known Issues](https://cloud.google.com/compute/docs/troubleshooting/known-issues#keyexpired) page.

 The Kubernetes install includes a few different pieces: `kubeadm`, `kubectl`, and `kubelet`. `kubeadm` is a tool used to bootstrap Kubernetes clusters, `kubectl` is the command-line tool needed to interact with and control the cluster, and `kubelet` is the system daemon that allows the Kubernetes api to control the cluster nodes.
 To install and enable these components:

 <strong>NOTE:</strong> Currently SLATE is compatible up to Kubernetes version 1.21.
 To install version 1.21 run this command: